Database Actions, our web browser powered version of SQL Developer, is brought to you by Oracle REST Data Services (ORDS).

 Since there’s no session state being maintained, that also means the concept of ROLLBACK and COMMIT go away in large part.

-That’s why you have COMMIT/ROLLBACK buttons in the desktop toolbar but not in the browser.
+That’s why you have COMMIT/ROLLBACK buttons in SQL Developer desktop toolbar but NOT in the browser when you’re using SQL Developer Web.

 The SESSION begins and ends on every request (SQL or Script execution).
 That means before we give up the connection to the pool, we do an IMPLICIT COMMIT.